andychu/javascript-vs-c/README.md

 Verify that the two programs do the same thing:

-1. Open up mandelbrot.html in your browser.
+1. Open up `mandelbrot.html` in your browser.
-2. `./run.sh c` to run the C version.
+2. In your shell, type `./run.sh c` to run the C version.
 Then open `out.ppm`.
 (The OS X Finder only shows a thumbnail, but Ubuntu can view it by default.)

 ### Overview of the Source